 Can I use a stand up paddle board (SUP)?

 No. Stand up paddle boards (SUP) are prohibited due to public health and safety concerns.
-The Forest Preserves conducted an SUP feasibility study and the results indicated that the water quality in Forest Preserves waterbodies—which are all man-made—was not high enough for activities that involve a high likelihood of entering the water.
+The Forest Preserves conducted an SUP feasibility study and the results indicated that the water quality in Forest Preserves waterbodies—which are all human-made—was not high enough for activities that involve a high likelihood of entering the water.